Great Britain Olympic football team: 2016–present: Negotiations for permanent reformation

 After Team GB did not enter a team at the 2016 Olympics, British Olympic Association chief executive Bill Sweeney expressed his disappointment and said talks would take place to try to field teams for the 2020 Tokyo Olympics.
 British Olympic Association vice-chairman and former sports minister Sir Hugh Robertson further stated: "From the British Olympic Committee's perspective, we would love to see Team GB football", whilst new England senior team manager Sam Allardyce stated: "To turn it down is a great shame.
 It's something we may look at in the future and try to compete in."
 Joint talks between all four of the home nations began in September 2016.
 FIFA subsequently approved the idea of a Great Britain team for the 2020 games, but opposition from the Welsh, Scottish and Northern Irish FAs continued.
 FA chief executive Martin Glenn established that previous concerns over the existence of a team were no longer a concern, stating: "The big fear in the past was that if we did it we would jeopardise our independent country status.
 But that was sorted out under [former FIFA president Sepp] Blatter actually and Gianni Infantino has reinforced it."
 Glenn revealed that "FIFA has indicated that it's not a problem" and that "the issue is the individual interests of each home nation."

 An agreement was reached between the four associations for a women's team to be entered in the 2020 Summer Olympics, with qualification depending on England's performance in the 2019 World Cup, but this did not affect men's football.

 Following Tokyo 2020, Sky Sports reported that the British Olympic Association had hoped to have a men's team at Paris 2024.
 However, nothing came of this, as no confirmation of Great Britain either competing or not competing, despite England finishing in a qualification spot at the 2023 UEFA European Under-21 Championship.

 Following the conclusion of the Paris 2024 Olympics, negotiations restarted for Great Britain to be brought back from hiatus for Los Angeles 2028.
-Contrary to earlier reports, the chief of the Football Association of Wales Noel Mooney dismissed the notion that talks had begun and stated that even if they had "our focus is very much here on Wales playing at tournament".
+Contrary to earlier reports, the chief of the Football Association of Wales Noel Mooney dismissed the notion that talks had begun and stated that even if they had "our focus is very much here on Wales playing at tournaments."